 - Safety comes first.
 Never take a selfie in a situation that can put your life or health in danger.
-For example, you may think you look really cool driving along the highway with the window open, your hair blowing in the breeze.
-If you pull out your camera to shoot a selfie, you're putting not only your own life in danger, you're risking anyone else who just happens to be on the road.
+For example, you may think you look cool driving along the highway with the window open, your hair blowing in the breeze.
+If you pull out your camera to shoot a selfie, you're putting not only your own life in danger, but you're risking anyone else who just happens to be on the road.

 - Don't succumb to bad taste for humor's sake.
 If you are in a situation that you think is funny, stop and consider how it will appear to others.
 Never take a selfie in a public restroom where someone else may be in an embarrassing position or situation.

 - Show kindness.
-When you see someone who is less fortunate than you, don't stop and pose for a selfie.
-Instead, do something nice like give a blanket to a homeless man, offer to get something off a top shelf for a handicapped person or hold a door for a young mom struggling with toddlers and packages.
+When you see someone less fortunate than you, don't stop and pose for a selfie.
+Instead, do something nice such as giving a blanket to a homeless man, offering to get something off a top shelf for a handicapped person, or holding a door for a young mom struggling with toddlers and packages.

 - Offer help, not a photo.
 If you witness an accident or someone getting injured, call for emergency help and stay with the person.
 Don't whip out your cell phone and start snapping selfies as you assist.
 The only time you should take a picture of the situation is if it can be of some help later to show what happened.
-Never post the photos of a tragedy or accident on social media.
+Never post photos of a tragedy or accident on social media.

 - Don't post intimate selfie shots.
 They are in bad taste.
 It might be fun to make out with your boyfriend on the bus, but it's inappropriate to share it with the world.